 Common Early-Stage Varicose Veins Symptoms

-- Heavy Legs: People who live with varicose veins have often reported that one of the symptoms is heavy legs.
-A feeling as if you had weights on your ankles.
+- Heavy Legs: People who live with varicose veins have often reported that one common symptom is heavy legs, or a feeling as if you had weights on your ankles.

 - Swelling: Swelling in the legs, ankles, or feet is a typical sign of vein disease.
 If you notice your shoes are feeling tighter or your legs appear swollen, you should get looked at by a doctor.

 - Itching and Burning: Sometimes, this gets mistaken for dry skin, but pay attention to the area you are itching.
 If it’s near your visible veins, it could be linked to vein disease.

 - Pain Relief When Legs are Elevated: If you have pain in your legs that tends to subside when you elevate your legs, for example, by propping your legs up on pillows when you sleep.